-- c.
-The location of any garbage chute(s) - d.
+- d.
 Communal storage area/s or room/s is to be provided on common property in order to allow for the management of the area by the body corporate. - e.
 Consideration shall be given to the incorporation of a bulky waste storage area within the communal storage area/s or room/s. - f.
 Servicing plan including frequency and servicing location is to be provided.

-4.2 Commercial Developments and Change of Use
+Commercial Developments and Change of Use 4.2